New Student Information

 Download a Request

 Rabies immunizations are highly recommended before starting classes, and you are required to report your status on the Rabies Vaccination Certification form required as part of your new student orientation paperwork.
 You can contact your private physician or local health department to receive these immunizations.
 Veterinarians, as professionals, are considered at risk for exposure to rabies, which is often fatal.
 Please note that this is not a requirement nor condition for enrollment and is totally voluntary.
-NC State Veterinary Medicine will hold a rabies clinic in October 2019 (Dates TBD).
-The charge for each rabies shot is $212 (subject to change without notice).
+NC State Veterinary Medicine will hold a rabies clinic in October 2020 (Dates to be shared later).
+The cost of the shot is currently $325.00 per injection (subject to change).

 STUDENT HEALTH SERVICES